-Table 8.
+Table 9.
 System setup options-Connection menu

-Connection
+nnection

-Network Controller Configuration
+Network Controller Config uration

 Integrated NIC Controls the on-board LAN controller.

 By default, the Enabled with PXE option is enabled.

 Wireless Device Enable

 WLAN Enable or disable the internal WLAN device

 By default, the option enabled.

 Bluetooth Enable or disable the internal Bluetooth device

 By default, the option enabled.

-Table 8.
+Table 9.
 System setup options-Connection menu (continued)

-Connection Enable UEFI Network Stack Enable or disable UEFI Network Stack and controls the on-board LAN Controller.
+onnection Enable UEFI Network Stack Enable or disable UEFI Network Stack and controls the on-board LAN Controller.
 By default, the option is enabled.
 HTTPs Boot Feature HTTPs Boot Enable or disable the HTTPs Boot feature.
 By default, the HTTPs Boot option is enabled.
 HTTPs Boot Mode With Auto Mode, the HTTPs Boot extracts Boot URL from the DHCP.
 With Manual Mode, the HTTPs Boot reads Boot URL from the user-provided data.
 By default, the Auto Mode option is enabled.

-Table 9.
+Table 10.
 System setup options-Power menu

-Power USB PowerShare Enable USB PowerShare Enable or disable the USB PowerShare.
-By default, the Enable USB PowerShare option is enabled USB Wake Support Enable USB Wake Support When enabled, you can use the USB devices like a mouse or keyboard to wake your computer from standby.
+Power USB Wake Support Enable USB Wake Support When enabled, you can use the USB devices like a mouse or keyboard to wake your computer from standby.
 By default, the option is enabled.
 AC Behavior AC Recovery Enables the system to turn on automatically, when AC is inserted.
 By default, the Power Off option is enabled.
 Active State Power Management Aspm Enables or disables the Active State Power Management (ASPM) level By default, the Auto option is enabled.
 Block Sleep Enables to block entering sleep (S3) mode in the operating system.
 By default, the Block Sleep option is disabled.
 Deep Sleep Control Enable or disable the Deep Sleep mode support.
 By default, the Disabled option is enabled.
-Fan Control Override Enable or disable the fan control override feature.
-By default, the option is disabled.
 Intel Speed Shift Technology Enable or disable the Intel speed shift technology support.
 By default, the Intel Speed Shift Technology option is enabled.

-Table 10.
+Table 11.
 System setup options-Security menu